cekbote/coredns_ml_plugin/README.md

 </p>

-To run the Dash application `cd` into the `analysis_app` directory and then enter`python malicious_domain_name_analysis.py`.
+To run the Dash application `cd` into the `analysis_app` directory and then enter`python malicious_domain_name_analysis.py` in the command line.
 Please note that the Elasticsearch server has to run in the background.

 ___